terraform-google-modules/terraform-example-foundation/4-projects/README.md

 # 4-projects

-The purpose of this step is to setup folder structure and projects for applications, which are connected as service projects to the shared VPC created in the previous stage.
-Optionally, you can also create dedicated DNS zones and subnets for these applications.
+The purpose of this step is to set up folder structure and projects for applications, which are connected as service projects to the shared VPC created in the previous stage.

 ## Prerequisites